AdaCore/learn/courses/intro-to-ada/chapters/standard_library.rst

        S.Delete (13);

        --  Calling S.Delete (13) again raises Constraint_Error
-       --  because the element not longer is present --  in the set, so it can't be deleted.
+       --  because the element is no longer present
+       --  in the set, so it can't be deleted.
        --  We can call V.Exclude instead:
        S.Exclude (13);